When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The first Nintendo Switch cost $300/£280 when it launched in 2017.
 Even as it has aged, its enduring popularity means the Switch has pretty much maintained that price tag since.
 The Nintendo Switch Lite came in at $200/£200, while the Switch OLED will set you back $350/£310.

-If a Switch Pro ever arrives, we’d expect it to slot in at around the same price as the Nintendo Switch OLED, if not slightly above.
-By what margin can only be a matter of guesswork.
-That’s especially true as some rumours suggest that the Switch Pro would replace the vanilla Switch device in the line-up (meaning it would need to remain broadly accessible).
+We expect the Switch 2 to slot in at around the same price as the Nintendo Switch OLED, if not slightly above.
+By what margin can only be a matter of guesswork, but there are suggestions that the Switch 2 will cost $399, or around £320.
+That would largely put it on par with the Switch OLED, and considerably more than the vanilla Switch.

 Will the Nintendo Switch Pro play games in 4K?